Creating Leaders for California's Future

 Students are only accepted during the fall semester to the Puente Program

-- Students must be eligible for English RWE or English 1AS in the fall semester, either by completion of prerequisite coursework or assessment score placement.
+- Students must be eligible for English 1AS in the fall semester, either by completion of prerequisite coursework or assessment score placement.

 - Students must be committed to the goals of the Puente Program, including an intent to transfer to a four-year college/university.